María Guadalupe "Lupe" Arreola, Executive Director

 Eduardo has been organizing in his hometown of Bay Point with ACCE West Pittsburg for Progress for 3 years where the focus has been improving the quality of life in the unincorporated community.
 Eduardo’s educational background is in Recording Arts and his professional experience includes working in media and performing arts.
 Eduardo previously worked at Univision Communications for 9 years.
 He is excited to be organizing for tenants' rights in the East Bay, where low-income tenants and communities of color are facing increasing rising rents and displacement.

-Jorge Rivera, Southern California Regional Coordinator
+Ryan Bell, Southern California Regional Coordinator